 Employed for minimum of 30 hours per week.

-5 GCSE’s C or equivalent, including maths (grade 4c or above), English (grade 4 or above) and Science.
-Alternatively a First Diploma (BTEC) in applied science alongside GCSE’s (or equivalent) in maths and English (grade C/grade 4 or above).
+Five GCSE’s at grade C/4 or above (or equivalent), including Maths, English, and Science.
+Alternatively a BTEC Diploma in Applied Science alongside GCSE’s (or equivalent) in Maths and English (grade C/ 4 or above).